Conflict-of-interest editing on Wikipedia: Bell Pottinger

 Undercover BIJ reporters made inquiries while posing as members of the Uzbek government; Bell Pottinger told them that the company offered "sorting" of negative information and criticism on Wikipedia articles, as well as other "dark arts".

 Jimmy Wales called Bell Pottinger's actions "ethical blindness."
 Timothy Bell, the chairman, launched an internal review, but disagreed with Wales's view.
 He said, "You can destroy someone's reputation in one minute and it will take years to rebuild," and continued: "It's important for Wikipedia to recognise we are a valuable source for accurate information," and "apparently if you are not-for-profit what you say is true but that if you are a paid-for advocate you are lying."
 The head of digital at Bell Pottinger blamed the incident on Wikipedia's "confusing" editing system and "the pressure put on us by clients to remove potentially defamatory or libellous statements very quickly, because Wikipedia is so authoritative."

 In 2016, Bell Pottinger staff were reported to have edited Wikipedia articles relating to South African individuals and companies, while the agency was working for the Gupta family.
 Substantial editing of the Wikipedia page about the Guptas was also reported; a Bell Pottinger employee was said to have emailed much of the content to a Gupta account for it to be uploaded.
 In December 2016, South African billionaire Johann Rupert dropped Bell Pottinger as the PR agency of Richemont, accusing Bell Pottinger of running a social media campaign against him, to divert attention away from persistent 'state capture' allegations leveled at the Gupta family.
 In February 2017, Rupert alleged that Bell Pottinger had maliciously altered his Wikipedia page.

 Portland Communications

 In January 2012, British MP Tom Watson discovered that Portland Communications had been removing the nickname of one of its clients' products ("Wife Beater", referring to Anheuser-Busch InBev's Stella Artois beer) from Wikipedia.
-Chartered Institute of Public Relations (CIPR) CEO Jane Wilson noted, "Stella Artois is on the 'wife-beater' page because it is a nick-name in common currency for that brand of strong continental lager.
-The brand managers who want to change this have a wider reputational issue to address, editing the term from a Wikipedia page will not get rid of this association."
 Other edits from Portland's offices included changes to articles about another Portland client, the Kazakhstan's BTA Bank, and its former head Mukhtar Ablyazov.
 Portland did not deny making the changes, arguing they had been done transparently and in accordance with Wikipedia's policies.
 Portland Communications welcomed CIPR's subsequent announcement of a collaboration with Wikipedia and invited Jimmy Wales to speak to their company, as he did at Bell Pottinger.
 Tom Watson was optimistic about the collaboration: "PR professionals need clear guidelines in this new world of online-information-sharing.
 That's why I am delighted that interested parties are coming together to establish a clear code of conduct."